by Calculated Risk on 11/22/2017 08:33:00 AM

 Claims taking procedures continue to be disrupted in the Virgin Islands.
 The ability to take claims has improved in Puerto Rico.

 The following graph shows the 4-week moving average of weekly claims since 1971.

 Click on graph for larger image.

-This was above the consensus forecast.
-The low level of claims suggests relatively few layoffs.
+This was close to the consensus forecast.
+The low level of claims suggest relatively few layoffs.

 Posted by Calculated Risk on 11/22/2017 08:33:00 AM